 Following the emergence of e-commerce during the 90’s, Royalty Free Music offered producers a new innovative way of purchasing music rights.

-So what is Royalty Free Music & How does it work?
+So what is Royalty Free Music & how does it work?

-|Please note that Royalty Free Music is NOT Free music.
+Note that Royalty Free Music is NOT Free music.
 You still pay for it, but only once.